secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/sysadminhandsonlab8.md

 ---
-title: "GitLab System Administration - Hands-on Lab 8"
+title: "GitLab System Administration - Hands-on Lab: Troubleshoot GitLab"
 description: "This hands-on lab guide is designed to walk you through the lab exercises used in the GitLab System Administration course."
 ---

 > Estimated time to complete: 30 minutes

 > **You are viewing the latest Version 16.x instructions.** If you are using `https://spt.gitlabtraining.cloud`, please use the [Version 15.x instructions](https://gitlab.com/gitlab-com/content-sites/handbook/-/blob/d14ee71aeac2054c72ce96e8b35ba2511f86a7ca/content/handbook/customer-success/professional-services-engineering/education-services/sysadminhandson8.md).

-## Lab 8 - Troubleshoot GitLab

 For this lab exercise, refer to GitLab's [application architecture](https://docs.gitlab.com/ee/development/architecture.html#simplified-component-overview) to review GitLab's major services and interactions.